 When we were asked if we would like to visit Hatton Country World and more specifically the Hatton Adventure Farm, and then let you all know what we thought, I jumped at the chance.
 Hatton Country World is in Warwickshire, just under an hour’s drive away from us.
-I’ve visited once before, when my parents were on a visit from Spain and when Monkey was very little.
-We didn’t visit the Hatton Adventure Farm then as Monkey was too small, but there are some lovely independent shops to browse around, I can remember spending some time in a wonderful jewellery store and my Mum enjoyed the garden centre and stone ornaments that were displayed.
+I’ve visited once before, when my parents were on a visit from Spain and when my son was very little.
+We didn’t visit the Hatton Adventure Farm then as hey was too small, but there are some lovely independent shops to browse around, I can remember spending some time in a wonderful jewellery store and my Mum enjoyed the garden centre and stone ornaments that were displayed.
 You only pay to enter the Adventure Farm, there is the lovely Cafe Lavender Blue where you can sit and enjoy a peaceful cup of tea.

 Top tip: ask for the Farm map leaflet when you buy your tickets, so you can get your bearings early on.
 We didn’t ask and I only found the leaflet after lunch.
-There is a big map board in the Adventure Farm but if you take the same route as Monkey – you will MISS it!
+There is a big map board in the Adventure Farm but if you take the same route as my son – you will MISS it!

 We saw some little mice and then the cutest thing ever – Guinea Pig World.
 I have never seen so many guinea pigs in one place, and they really did have their own little village – it was a big hit with all the kids.